AbhinavChowdaryM98/Virtual-Terminal-Using-C/README.md

 # Virtual-Terminal-Using-C
-This project to build a virtual terminal using C. mimics the working of a linux terminal.
+This project to build a virtual terminal using C. This mimics the working of a linux terminal.